askldjd/resume/README.md

 ## Prereq

-You will need node.js and NPM available.
+You will need node.js and yarn available.

 ## Instruction

 1. `git clone git@github.com:askldjd/resume.git`
 1. `git checkout gh-page`
-1. `npm install`
+1. `yarn install`
-1. `npm run generate:html`
+1. `yarn run build`
-1. `npm run generate:pdf`
+1. `yarn run analyze`

-You should see the resume in `index.html` and `resume.pdf`
+You should see the resume in `index.html` and `gen/resume.{format}`

+You can also see the latest version at https://askldjd.github.io/resume/.